lhafkamp/minor-frisbee/README.md

 <a href="http://minor-frisbee.herokuapp.com/">Live demo here</a>.
 Go to /admin and log in to get extra functions like updating the final score.

 ## Concept
-One of the most remarkable things about Ultimate Frisbee is that there is no referee on the field to blow a whistle when something goes wrongs.
-In Ultimate Frisbee, its not always clear which team made a goal or not.
-In this app I want to enhance this honorable task by giving the users the option to vote for which team made the goal so that its clear for everyone.
-The users can all decide if a point should be increased or stay the same whether on what they think is right, the majority vote wins and settles the score.
+One of the most remarkable things about Ultimate Frisbee is that there is no referee on the field.
+There is usually a volunteer that keeps up with the score.

+This means that when you walk around the tournament, its not always clear which team made the goal.
+In this app, the users have the option to vote for which team scored a goal so that its clear for everyone.
+To make it even more helpfull for other users there is an option to pick a color for a team, that way other users that walk around the tournament can identify a team by if their shirt aligns with the color in the app.

 ## Core functionality
--  [x] oauth2 login with the Leaguevine API
+-  [x] oauth2 login with the <a href="http://www.playwithlv.com/docs/api/">Leaguevine API</a>
 -  [x] a page that displays the matches in the tournament
 -  [x] the ability to go to that match in order to participate in the score event
 -  [x] a 15 second time-based event where users can vote real-time to increase/halt the score of both teams
 -  [x] socket rooms with their own unique time-based events
 -  [x] voting interface is only enabled during the time-based event
 -  [x] an option to adjust the score in the end
--  [x] an option to send the score to the Leaguevine API
+-  [x] an option to send the score to the <a href="http://www.playwithlv.com/docs/api/">Leaguevine API</a>
 -  [x] time event button shouldn't be accessible during the time event
 -  [x] user needs to be notified when entering a room during a time event